Nash Motors: Australia

-A number of distributors for each of the Australian states built and sold Nash vehicles beginning in the 1920s.
-As was the practice for all car brands during the early 20th Century, the chassis and engines were imported and the bodies were locally built by Australian coach builders.
+Several distributors for each Australian state built and sold Nash vehicles in the 1920s.
+As was the practice for all car brands during the early 20th Century, the chassis and engines were imported, and Australian coach builders locally built the bodies.
 Early distributors were Wilsford Limited for New South Wales, Richards Brothers for Victoria and the Riverina, Peels Limited for Queensland, Eric Madren Motors (later Nash Cars (W.A) Limited) for Western Australia, and Northern Motors for Tasmania.
 The recovery period following the end of World War II saw a lull in car manufacturing, petrol rationing, and currency shortages.
-Despite these factors, some cars were imported in the late 1940s and the 1950s.
-In 1950, a small number of Nash trucks were assembled by Davies Pty Ltd in Launceston, Tasmania.
+Some cars were imported in the late 1940s and 1950s despite these factors.
+In 1950, a few Nash trucks were assembled by Davies Pty Ltd in Launceston, Tasmania.

 After the Nash-Hudson merger in 1954, AMC's new Rambler vehicles were imported into Australia and distributed by Ira L. & A.C Berk Pty Ltd which had previously held the Hudson franchise since 1939.
-As Hudson was the more recognized brand in Australia they were initially sold as Hudson.
+Hudson was the more recognized brand in Australia, so they were initially sold as Hudson.
 The Nash Metropolitan was not sold in Australia.
 The first Rambler-badged vehicles were imported in 1957.
-This first shipment consisted of 24 vehicles, 10 of which were Rambler station wagons.
+This first shipment consisted of 24 cars, 10 of which were Rambler station wagons.
 Small numbers of Rambler Sixes were imported into Australia up until 1960.
 AMC made a new deal with Port Melbourne vehicle assembler Australian Motor Industries (AMI) in 1960 to build AMC vehicles from knock-down kits, production of which ran from 1961 until 1976.
 AMI eventually became Toyota Australia.

 New Zealand

-From 1935 Nash motor vehicles were assembled in New Zealand by Christchurch company Motor Assemblies Limited.
+From 1935, Nash motor vehicles were assembled in New Zealand by Christchurch company Motor Assemblies Limited.
 The plant also made Studebaker and Standard vehicles and was acquired by Standard Motors in 1954.
 Production was then moved to Auckland company VW Motors at their Volkswagen plant in Otahuhu, Auckland until 1962.
 New Zealand saw the Nash Ramblers and the British-built, right-hand-drive Nash Metropolitan.
-In 1963 AMC struck a deal with Thames company Campbell Motors to build a new vehicle assembly plant for AMC vehicles which began production in 1964.
-Renamed Campbell Motor Industries (CMI) the plant built Rambler vehicles from knock-down kits until 1971.
+In 1963, AMC struck a deal with Thames company Campbell Motors to build a new vehicle assembly plant for AMC vehicles, which began production in 1964.
+Renamed Campbell Motor Industries (CMI), the plant built Rambler vehicles from knock-down kits until 1971.
 CMI eventually became Toyota New Zealand.

 South Africa

 Following World War II, Nash motor vehicles were assembled in South Africa by a newly built assembly operation in East London Car Distributors and Assemblers (CDA).
 The plant also built Packard, Renault, and Standard motor vehicles.
-CDA was eventually taken over, firstly by Chrysler, and finally by Peugeot.
+CDA was eventually taken over, first by Chrysler, and finally by Peugeot.